New Zealand National Party: Formation

 The National Party was formed in May 1936, but its roots go considerably further back.
 The party came about as the result of a merger between the United Party (known as the Liberal Party until 1927, except for a short period between 1925 and 1927 when it used the name "National Party") and the Reform Party.
 The United Party gained its main support from the cities, and drew upon businesses for money and upon middle class electors for votes, while the Reform Party had a rural base and received substantial support from farmers, who then formed a substantial proportion of the population.

-Like other political parties, the National Party is constituted by two separate entities.
-An unincorporated association of members operating outside of parliament under a written constitution, called The New Zealand National Party, and a second unincorporated association of elected members of parliament, called the Parliamentary National Party.
+Like other New Zealand political parties, the National Party is constituted by two separate entities.
+An unincorporated association of members operating outside of parliament under a written constitution, called "The New Zealand National Party", and a second unincorporated association of elected members of parliament, called the "Parliamentary National Party".

 Historically, the Liberal and Reform parties had competed against each other; however, between 1931 and 1935, the United–Reform Coalition held power in New Zealand.
 The coalition went into the 1935 election under the title of the "National Political Federation", a name adopted to indicate that the grouping intended to represent New Zealanders from all backgrounds (in contrast to the previous situation, where United served city-dwellers and Reform served farmers).
 However, because of the effects of the Great Depression and a perception that the existing coalition government had handled the situation poorly, the National Political Federation lost heavily in 1935 to the Labour Party, the rise of which had prompted the alliance.
 The two parties were cut down to 19 seats between them.

 Another factor was a third party, the Democrat Party formed by Albert Davy, a former organiser for the coalition who disapproved of the perceived "socialist" measures that the coalition had introduced.
 The new party split the conservative vote, and aided Labour's victory.